smaclell/smaclell.github.io/_drafts/maintainning-code-for-money.md

 admired and even pursued, but only as a means to an end.
 At the end of the day you still have to ship and support your product.

-I think it is important to think about when you should refactor, how much to change, when to update code and what the long term benefit will be of what you are doing.
+I think it is important to think about when to update code, how much to change and what the long term benefit will be of what you are doing.
 Balancing your desire to do the right thing and where to focus your efforts will result in a better product with less effort.